 2. Involve customers in the product roadmap

 At a product-first or product-centric company, it doesn’t hurt to involve customers in the roadmap.
 Tell them what you’ve been building and are going to build.
+Get them interested early on as part of your customer engagement strategies.
+The more involved they are, the more engaged, and valued, they will feel.

 Customer engagement and marketing should be involved in the product development process every step of the way.Click to tweet